How to Audition

 A note to all applicants:

-A $50.00 non-refundable audition fee will be collected by Acceptd when uploading your digital materials.
-In addition, Acceptd will charge a one-time fee of $25.00 to apply for programs at Pace.
+A $75.00 non-refundable audition fee will be collected at the of your Acceptd upload.
 You only pay once to upload and audition for the School of Performing Arts – look for the code on Acceptd when submitting to multiple programs to avoid additional fees.

 While we understand that the audition fee might be a burden on some families, please understand that we only collect this fee to pay for the multiple faculty and musicians that are required to review Acceptd submissions at be present at our auditions.